 In other words, your music doesn’t have to be free “free,” but the more free it is, the easier your music can spread.
 But don’t always expect something in return for a free song.
 There will be people who are not even willing to give up an email address and that’s okay.
 It doesn’t mean they still won’t stream your music and possibly become a fan later or tell their friends about you.

-By giving away your music for free, you are improving your chances for more exposure, taking ownership of the fan relationship and collecting valuable marketing data.
+By giving away your music for free, you are improving your chances for more exposure, creating brand awareness, taking ownership of the fan relationship and collecting valuable marketing data.

 Does giving away free music really work?